Will the Celtics cover the spread vs. the Cavaliers? Promo Codes, Betting Trends, Records ATS

 Additional Celtics Insights & Trends

-- The Celtics have a 3-7 record against the spread while finishing 7-3 overall over their past 10 contests.
+- The Celtics are 3-7 against the spread and 7-3 overall over their past 10 contests.

-- In their past 10 contests, the Celtics have hit the over four times.
+- In their past 10 contests, the Celtics have gone over the total five times.

 Bet on this or any NBA matchup at BetMGM